-- 5. In the Internet Connection Type list, select the IPv6 connection type: - If you are not sure, select Auto Detect so that the router detects the IPv6 type that is in use. - If your Internet connection does not use PPPoE or DHCP or is not fixed, but is IPv6, select Auto Config.
+- 5. From the Internet Connection Type menu, select the IPv6 connection type: - If your ISP did not provide details, select IPv6 Tunnel. - If you are not sure, select Auto Detect so that the router detects the IPv6 type that is in use. - If your Internet connection does not use PPPoe or DHCP, or is not fixed, but is IPv6, select Auto Config.

 Your Internet service provider (ISP) can provide this information.
-For more information about IPv6 Internet connection, see the following sections.
+For more information about IPv6 Internet connection, see the following sections:

-- Use Auto Detect for an IPv6 Internet Connection on page 26 - Use Auto Config for an IPv6 Internet Connection on page 28 - Set Up an IPv6 6to4 Tunnel Internet Connection on page 29 - Set Up an IPv6 Pass Through Internet Connection on page 31 - Set Up an IPv6 Fixed Internet Connection on page 31 - Set Up an IPv6 DHCP Internet Connection on page 33 - Set Up an IPv6 PPPoE Internet Connection on page 34 - 6.
+- Use Auto Detect for an IPv6 Internet Connection on page 33 - Use Auto Config for an IPv6 Internet Connection on page 31 - Set Up an IPv6 6to4 Tunnel Internet Connection on page 34 - Set Up an IPv6 Pass Through Internet Connection on page 39 - Set Up an IPv6 Fixed Internet Connection on page 37 - Set Up an IPv6 DHCP Internet Connection on page 36

+- Set Up an IPv6 PPPoE Internet Connection on page 39 - Set Up an IPv6 6rd Internet Connection on page 41 - 6.
 Click the Apply button.